 - A location to leave a submission note for your teacher to read

 - Once you've completed your project, submit the GitHub repository containing your project in the Submission section of the code review detail page.
 See below for detailed instructions and a review of deadlines.

 Your instructor will review your code for the following objectives:

 - The following HTML tags are all used:

-- Project includes a custom-made stylesheet that uses typography styles, cascading, the box model, and floats.
+- Project includes a custom-made stylesheet that uses typography styles, the box model (including margin, border, and padding), and floats.

 - Code is clean, well-refactored, and easy-to-read.
 This includes correct indendation, spacing, and including only necessary comments and debugging tools.

 - Commits are made regularly with clear messages that finish the phrase "It will…"

 - The project repo contains a README that includes: